olierxleben/compilerconstruction/README.md

 OptimCSS
 ========

-Based on the module of 'compilerconstruction', master-course at university of applied sciences Osnabrück, germany, a (f)lex and yacc/bison based css source to source compiler was written in plain C. This was a research project, its not recommended to use in production or productive environment.
+Based on the module of 'compilerconstruction', master-course at university of applied sciences Osnabrück, germany, a (f)lex and yacc/bison based css source to source compiler was written in plain C, Makefile included.
+This was a research project, its not recommended to use in production or productive environment.

 Authors
 =======

 Oliver Erxleben (oliver.erxleben@me.com, Maintainer, https://github.com/olivererxleben)

 Sergej Hert (sergej.hert@gmail.com, https://github.com/joernoo)

 Jörn Voßgröne (jornoo@gmail.com, https://github.com/S3RG3J)

 Usage
 =====

+./path/to/repocode/hausarbeit/app/optimCSS -f /path/to/www/

+Parameters:

+-f filename

+-m minifying

+-s structured

 How it Works
 ============

+After input folder was checked for included css files, all css files are merged into one big file.
+Then a tree of each CSS-Rule will be produced.
+On this tree, finally, some optimizations will be made and the css file output.css will be written back to css.

 Licence: GNU GENERAL PUBLIC LICENSE
 ===================================